Kurozora/kurozora-web/resources/static/privacy_policy.md

 If you log on to a device that is owned by a third party, your personal information —including email address, location, and service specific information— may be downloaded on to that third-party device thereby disclosing any such shared information.
 <div></div>

 We do our very best to protect your data as much as we can.
-However, as with any other infrastructure, we cannot be 100% bullet proof.
+However, as with any other infrastructure, we cannot be 100% bulletproof.
 This is why we cannot guarantee that our servers will never be breached.
 In the case of a data-leak or server breach, we will do our best to inform every single affected user as soon as possible.
 <div></div>

 ## The Existence of Automated Decision-Making, Including Profiling